mokenye/plama/docs/scaling.md

 **Also needed:**
 - Load balancer (AWS ALB or Nginx) with sticky sessions
-- 3-5 server instances (Railway or Render paid tier)
+- 3-5 server instances (Northflank or other paid tier)
 - PostgreSQL read replica (Neon paid tier supports this)

 ---